Beaver Creek (Niobrara River tributary)

 Beaver Creek is a 17.01 mi long third-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Beaver Creek rises on the Elkhorn River divide about 0.5 mile west-northwest of Schmaderer School in Holt County and then flows north to join the Niobrara River about 4 mile south-southwest of School No. 54.

 Watershed

 Beaver Creek drains 45.49 sqmi of area, receives about 24.5 in/year of precipitation, and is about 3.12% forested.